 Why AWS Certification – Here are Top 5 Reasons

 Now a day’s cloud computing is the technology that every business wants.
 Why?
 Because it’s economical, fast, advanced with better features than conventional technology.
 No need for heavy integration or heavy maintenance.
-Cloud can give you all feature in a single platform.
+Cloud can give you all features in a single platform.

-According to Gartner report AWS is having growth more than 10 times compared to their 14 competitors combined and their competitors are not a small player they are also well-known name in cloud computing industry e.g., Microsoft Azure, Google cloud platform, IBM SoftLayer, Rackspace, and Joyent, while they are busy in competing with each other as a software industry aspirant didn’t you notice the biggest opportunity?
+According to a Gartner report, AWS is having growth more than 10 times compared to their 14 competitors combined and their competitors are not a small player they are also well-known name in the cloud computing industry e.g., Microsoft Azure, Google cloud platform, IBM SoftLayer, Rackspace, and Joyent, while they are busy in competing with each other as a software industry aspirant didn’t you notice the biggest opportunity?
 Yes AWS is expanding and all the big organizations working on AWS, so you need to grab this opportunity and become a certified AWS developer as soon as possible because we all know the competition in the software industry.

-If you want to improve your skills or expertise in cloud computing field “then” AWS certification is best for you.
+If you want to improve your skills or expertise in the cloud computing field “then” AWS certification is best for you.
 AWS certification will boost your resume and your profile but for that, you must have the knowledge of AWS theoretically as well as practically and once you fix your path by doing initial certification “then” you can go for another certification or advanced certification in this field.

 - Overview of Amazon Web Services & Concepts